 The author has the right to prohibit any distortion or other impairment of his work that is likely to jeopardize his legitimate intellectual or personal interests in the work.

-While § 13 UrhG ensures the recognition of the author, § 14 UrhG demands respect for his work.
+While Section 13 UrhG ensures that the author is recognized, Section 14 UrhG demands respect for his work.
 However, it should be noted that a work is not protected from interference for its own sake, but to protect the intellectual and personal interests of the author.
 If a work is defaced, not only can the appreciation of the work be affected, but the “reputation and honor” of its author also suffer.
 However, whether this can also apply to websites that consist largely of text, among other things, is also likely to be an exciting question.
 The principle of balancing interests and the importance of the intellectual and personal interests of the author form the integrity protection deposited in the norm.
 However, the Cologne Higher Regional Court already ruled in the first round

 “A copyright claim that an offering be used only as intended would amount to dictating to the user how to receive content.”